Coconut Oil Crepes

 If you’ve never had crepes, hopefully, I can persuade you to make some today.
 They are simply the best and not as intimidating as they look!
 Even if you’re not a huge pancake lover, these are far from your traditional pancakes.

 Coconut oil crepes are a sweet crepe recipe made with coconut oil and no refined sugars.
 In my opinion, these crepes taste just like any other crepes I’ve had but with just a few minor changes.

-I used my basic crepe recipe as the base and substituted coconut oil for butter and honey for sugar.
+I used my blini recipe as the base and substituted coconut oil for butter and honey for sugar.